Paul Rowley: Background

 Rowley was born in Leigh, Greater Manchester, England.

 Playing career

-Having begun his career at Leigh, Rowley appeared in the Super League for Halifax and the Huddersfield Giants, returning to his hometown club in 2002.
+Having begun his career at his hometown club, Leigh, Rowley appeared in the Super League for Halifax and the Huddersfield Giants, returning to his hometown club in 2002.
 He retired as a player in April 2007 after his 400th career appearance, and joined the coaching staff at Leigh Centurions.

 International honours

 Rowley won caps for England while at Halifax in 1996 against France (sub), and in the 2000 Rugby League World Cup against Australia, Russia, and Ireland.

 Coaching career

 Rowley was appointed first team coach of Leigh Centurions on a permanent basis in January 2012.
 After a successful first season in charge which included guiding the club to 2nd in the Championship and a Northern Rail Cup semi-final, Rowley was named Championship Coach of the year.
 In February 2013 Rowley signed a new contract to keep him at the club until the end of 2015.
 Having won back-to-back Championship titles with Leigh in 2014 and 2015, Rowley resigned as Leigh Centurions head coach 10 days before the start of the 2016 Championship season, citing personal reasons.
 On 27 April 2016 he was confirmed as the inaugural head coach of the Toronto Wolfpack.